39.4. Timing

 4.1

-An accepted trade mark application may be registered at any time within the six month period after advertisement of acceptance in the Official Journal provided for under reg 7.1.
+An accepted trade mark application may be registered at any time within the six month period after publication of acceptance reg 7.1.

 Note that a trade mark cannot be registered until at least seven and a half months after its priority date.
 This is to honour the Office’s international obligations in respect of convention claims under which the Office will recognise the filing date of overseas applications in convention countries for up to six months.
-Accordingly it is office practice not to advertise acceptance of an application until at least five months after the priority date.
-Therefore, if the application has been accepted early the trade mark system will not allocate an advertisement date until at least five months from the priority date.
-Where an application has more than one priority date for different goods and services, the five-month period until advertisement of acceptance is calculated from the latest of the earlier convention priority dates.
+Accordingly it is office practice not to publish acceptance of an application until at least five months after the priority date.
+Therefore, if the application has been accepted early the trade mark system will not allocate a publication date until at least five months from the priority date.
+Where an application has more than one priority date for different goods and services, the five-month period until publication of acceptance is calculated from the latest of the earlier convention priority dates.

 Registration is subject to the condition that there has been no opposition, or in the case of opposition (or appeal from an opposition decision), the final decision has been that the trade mark should be registered.
-As the period allowed for filing a notice of intention to oppose is two months from the date of advertisement of acceptance in the Official Journal, the period within which a trade mark may be registered effectively runs for four months from the end of the opposition period.
+As the period allowed for filing a notice of intention to oppose is two months from the date of publication of acceptance, the period within which a trade mark may be registered effectively runs for four months from the end of the opposition period.
 The registration period is, however, extendible (either before, or after it has expired) under the provisions of section 224.

 4.2